 2.2 Patient Data.
-We obtained incidence and mortality data for breast cancer from the SEER 9 registry database We analyzed 663,860 breast cancer cases diagnosed between 1975 and 2012 and included cases with both malignant and non-malignant behavior.
+We obtained incidence and mortality data for breast cancer from the SEER 9 registry database.
+We analyzed 663,860 breast cancer cases diagnosed between 1975 and 2012 and included cases with both malignant and non-malignant (e.g., ductal carcinoma in situ) behavior.
 SEER classifies breast cancer as the cause of death based on the death certificate and identity of a primary tumor.
 We placed a further requirement: the breast cancer death must have occurred within 10 years of diagnosis.
 By allowing this 10-year time window between diagnosis and death, we mitigated potential lead time bias by limiting the length of time over which a death labeled as breast cancer on the death certificate would be categorized as a breast cancer death in our analysis.
-A fatality rate for a specific cohort of newly diagnosed breast cancer patients equals the ratio of the number of deaths occurring for this cohort and the total number of person-years lived by this cohort up to 10 years beyond their diagnosis (eAppendix A).16,17 We calculated fatality rates for 422,141 breast cancer patients by age group at diagnosis (40-44 to ≥100 years), year of diagnosis (1975-2002), tumor size determined by clinical and operative/pathological assessment (<1cm, 1-2cm, 2-3cm, 3-5cm, ≥5cm), and cause of death (breast cancer or competing causes of death).
+A fatality rate for a specific cohort of newly diagnosed breast cancer patients equals the ratio of the number of deaths occurring for this cohort and the total number of person-years lived by this cohort up to 10 years beyond their diagnosis (eAppendix A).16,17 We calculated fatality rates for 422,141 breast cancer patients by 5- year age group at diagnosis (40-44 to ≥100 years), year of diagnosis (1975-2002), tumor size determined by clinical and operative/pathological assessment (<1cm, 1-2cm, 2-3cm, 3-5cm, ≥5cm), and cause of death (breast cancer or competing causes of death).
 We also calculated the distribution of incident cancer cases by tumor size at diagnosis and year of diagnosis.
 We calculate fatality rates, rather than death certificate-based mortality rates, because the former enables us to separate the rates by tumor size at diagnosis.

 2.3 Adjustment for Overdiagnosis.
 Overdiagnosis is the detection of asymptomatic breast cancers that are so slow-growing that they would never present symptomatically.20 For our primary analysis, we assume an overdiagnosis level of 10% for tumors ≤3cm based on the Malmö, Sweden trial.21 See eAppendix B for details on adjustment for overdiagnosis of fatality rates and annual proportion of smaller sized tumors.
 We conducted two sensitivity analyses on the overdiagnosis level: [1] varied level to 52% for tumors ≤3cm based on highest estimate from published literature22–26 and [2] varied level to 97% for tumors <1cm (because 97% of patients diagnosed with <1cm tumors did not die of breast cancer within 10 years and, thus, could have been overdiagnosed) and to 52% for 1-3cm tumors.